-KPI At 31 July 2023 Operating result before exceptional costs including FRS102 at breakeven or better.
-Favourable variance - a surplus of £469k (Page 5 Financial Results) Borrowing as % of Income 0.0% - No borrowings at year end EBITDA Ratio shall not be less than 6% (Good Financial Health) / 8% (Outstanding) 6.5% Proportion of funding that comes from core funding from the ESFA/GLA, including apprenticeship income, which will be as per the budget, 82%.
-ESFA/GLA income 81% a) Proportion of staff costs to total income, which will be as per the budget at 71% excluding subcontracted income.
-68% b) Proportion of staff costs and staff adjusted for agency and similar costs and subcontracting costs to total income, which will be as per the budget at 71% excluding subcontracted income.
-65% Adjusted Current ratio (current assets as a proportion of current liabilities) which per the budget for the end of the year will be 1.44:1.
-1.12:1 Cash days in hand, based on the budget profile of 59 days.
-54 days
+KPI At 31 July 2024 Operating result before exceptional costs including FRS102 at breakeven or better.
+Favourable variance - a surplus of £2.1m (Page 5 Financial Results) Borrowing as % of Income 0.0% - No borrowings at year end EBITDA Ratio shall not be less than 6% (Good Financial Health) / 8% (Outstanding) 7.8% Proportion of funding that comes from core funding from the ESFA/GLA, including apprenticeship income, which will be as per the budget, 82%.
+ESFA/GLA income 81% a) Proportion of staff costs to total income, which will not exceed the budget at 71% excluding subcontracted income.
+66% b) Proportion of staff costs and staff adjusted for agency and similar costs and 63% subcontracting costs to total income, which will not exceed the budget at 71% excluding subcontracted income.
+Adjusted Current ratio (current assets as a proportion of current liabilities) which 1.47:1 per the budget for the end of the year will be 1.44:1.
+Cash days in hand, based on the budget profile of 59 days.
+58 days

 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency (ESFA).
 The Finance Record produces a financial health grading.
-The current rating is Good.
+The current rating is Outstanding.